-Microsoft Technical interview is the core of the Microsoft hiring process for technical roles.
+Microsoft Technical interview is the core of the Microsoft recruitment process for technical roles.
 It comes after the screening and Codility test and usually consists of three to four rounds, one hour each.
 These days, Microsoft technical interview is done virtually.

 Instead of trying to repeat what is already available online, I’ve tried to offer some insight from other applicants, as well as provide some amazing resources where you can practice these questions to prepare.